pravinbhat/dse-zdm-test/README.md

 }
 ```

-### 3.2.5.
-User Data

-One of the key requirements to run DSE cluster is to enable NTP service.

-Other than NTP service, python (minimal version) is also installed in order for Ansible to work properly.
-Please note that Java, as another essential software required by DSE is currently installed through Ansible and therefore not listed here as part of the User Data installation.

 # 4. Generate Ansible Inventory File Automatically

 After the infrastructure instances have been provisioned, we need to install and configure DSE on these instances accordingly, which is through the Ansible framework at [here](https://github.com/yabinmeng/dseansible).